Leroy Bowman

+On March 29, 2007, Leroy Bowman was present when President George W. Bush awarded the Congressional Gold Medal to the original Tuskegee Airmen.

 Lieutenant Leroy Bowman (November 2, 1921 – February 26, 2014) was a U.S. Army Air Forces officer and combat fighter pilot with the 332nd Fighter Group during World War II.
 As one of the original 994 Tuskegee Airmen, Bowman was part of the first group of African American military aviators in the United States Armed Forces.
 He flew dozens of combat missions over Europe, contributing to the unit’s combat record.
 Bowman became an educator and school administrator in Long Island, New York, after his military service.

 Early life

 Leroy Bowman was born on November 2, 1921, in Sumter, South Carolina, the son of Brooks Bowman and Rena Smith Bowman Canty.
 Bowman’s father, Brooks, was a World War I veteran who died in 1922.
 His mother, Rena, then married Rev. Benjamin F. Canty, Sr. Raised in Sumter, Bowman graduated in 1940 from Morris College High School, which was affiliated with the historically Black institution Morris College.
 He was a member of the drama club and a football player.